Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 The nervous system sends fast electrical signals.

-The endocrine system sends slower chemical messages called hormones through the bloodstream.
+The endocrine system sends slower chemical messages called hormones.

-Together, these systems regulate nearly every process in the human body.
+Together, these systems regulate nearly every process inside the human body.

 Practice Questions